itsrj20/RJ-UPLOAD-BOT/README.md

 ## RJ Upload Bot
 ---

-An Open Source ALL-In-One Telegram RoBot, that can do lot of things.
+An Open Source ALL-In-One Telegram RoBot, that can do lot of things, obviously it's for me. >⁠.⁠<

 **My Features**: